ryn3/last-spotify/README.md

 ## Usage

-### 1. Get Authentication
+### 1. Create Last.fm API Account (Authentication pt 1)

+Go to <https://www.last.fm/api/account/create> and create your API account.
+Your redirect uri can be anything.
+If you're unsure of what to put you can input https://verve3349.wordpress.com/.

+Be sure to immediately copy your API key and secret, since last.fm doesn't allow you to access this information again.
+Then, in `last_call.py enter all your last.fm info into the first four variables under the get_track_list method.

+### 1.5.
+Create Spotify App (Authentication pt 2)

+Sign in to Spotify and go to <https://www.developer.spotify.com/dashboard/applications> in order to create your own application with unique client id, secret, and redirect uri.

+Using the text editor of your choice, paste your client id, secret, and redirect uri into the variables found in `spotify-creds.sh

+Then,

 	$ cd last-spotify
 	$ cat spotify-creds.sh

-Copy and paste the lines with 'SPOTIPY' in their variabes.
+Copy and paste the lines with your completed authentication info into the command line.
 You should get something like this:

 	$ export SPOTIPY_CLIENT_ID = [client_id]
 	$ export SPOTIPY_CLIENT_SECRET = [client_secret]